Crocoblock/developer-documentation/01-jet-engine/01-hooks/07-meta-boxes/actions.md

 ## jet-engine/meta-boxes/condition-controls

-Дозволяє додавати кастомні контроли до vue темплейта `edit.php` в `Visibility Conditions` секцію.
+Allows adding custom controls to the Vue template `edit.php` in the `Visibility Conditions` section.

 **Args:**